 Stability constraint equations for the existing network are developed and validated by the relevant TNSP.
 AEMO conducts due diligence on these constraints before applying them in dispatch.
 Development of these stability constraint equations is time-consuming.
-For modelling the existing network, dispatch stability constraint equations are converted into a format that can be interpreted by PLEXOS forthe time-sequential modelling.
+For modelling the existing network, dispatch stability constraint equations are converted into a format that can be interpreted by the time-sequential model.
 These stability equations include transfer levels determined by voltage, transient, oscillatory, rate of change of frequency (RoCoF) and system strength limits.